 F. H. Champion of the Building Societies Association writes to let us know that the Association has plans in hand to make sure that houses don't fall down because they are surveyed by surveyors with a "financial interest."
 John Wiseman of the University of London doesn't want to start a fight with the Anglo-American Council on Productivity, but thinks their whole "British factories make too many models" argument is just silly.
 T. C. Owtram thinks that the solution to excessive government revenues, and therefore expenditures, due to retrenchment and taxes is to stop spending the money from the Estate Duty specifically, because it is immoral to be taxing estates to start with.
 Can't argue with that logic!
 L. Patrick of Haywards Heath thinks that one solution to the problem of not having enough coal to export due to a lack of coal miners is to take away the 7 tons of effectively free coal every miner gets, while E. T. Walker of Thornton Heath would throw in free tickets for railway workers.
 Roland Smith thinks that forcing Lancashire mills to keep on exporting "grey cloth" to "markets of low consuming power" is probably not a good idea when it doesn't pay and Indian and Japanese mills are bound to take the markets, anyway.
 J. Hajnal[*] writes from Princeton, New Jersey, that consumer research is so a good idea.

-Elizabeth Brunner have Capital Development in Steel, which is a very worthwhile book.
+Chester Wilmot's The Struggle for Europe is not an anti-American screed.
+He is just deeply, deeply disappointed in our nevertheless-fine Allies across the Atlantic.
+Who are terrible.
+F. W. S. Andrews and Elizabeth Brunner have Capital Development in Steel, which is a very worthwhile book.
 I mean, I would talk about the review if it actually reported what the authors concluded about United Steel, as opposed to going on endlessly about how they did it.
 But it doesn't, so I don't really have anything to say.
 Viscount Maugham's UNO and War Crimes defines "war crimes" as not including making people guess how to pronounce "Maugham."
 Although I am guessing that it rhymes with "Having your cake and eating it, too," as English is a funny language, and so is the argument that the 1928 Treaty of Paris does make waging aggressive war a war crime, but, nevertheless, you shouldn't prosecute it because it might not be.
 "The Fifth Earl of Rosebery" has Mr. Gladstone's Last Cabinet, which was printed in History Today, which is advertising heavily in the magazine this month.
 Maybe it should have saved its ads until it had something more interesting bump than a cabinet history?
 But apparently it is "valuable and amusing," mainly because it has lots of snide comments about the politics of the day.
 Is there anyone who finds that sort of thing funny?

 For those who don't have a reference library on their desks for just such an occasion, the Fifth Earl of etc was a British Liberal Imperialist who "drifted to the right of the party" and died in 1929.
 Elie Halevy's Imperialism and the Rise of Labour is a brilliant and insightful book that is wrong about everything, and I treasure the observation because it finds the magazine actually defending the labour movement against someone who is not an outright Fascist.
 Wila Donahue and Clark Tibbets have edited the proceedings of the third "Annual Conference on Ageing" into Growing in the Older Years.
 I am told that if you grow in your older years, you won't have very many of them, and that you should focus on shrinking, instead!
 Oh.
 "Growing" means that the number of old people is growing, which is a problem because they expect to be able to retire, as opposed to working seventy hours a week until they die.
 A modest proposal to fix the problem by getting rid of worker's insurance is floated.

 "Far Eastern Course" As Mr. Churchill said then, Britain is all in with the United States on bombing China into peace, backing the Koumintang, and talking with the Persians.
 Therefore the question lies in establishing, as mentioned earlier, what he means now by what he said then, which is pretty much that he is continuing all of Labour's policies except for not talking with the Persians, only in a more friendly and pro-American way.
 Americans are to be directed to understand that they are being befriended, and stop making such asses of themselves.
 To which I can only say good luck, because the election is still months away.
-Maybe, and this is as much as I will promise, there will be some relief on the assedness front (look, if I can compose the word in characters, it must be a real word) after the primaries.
+Maybe, and this is as much as I will promise,there will be some relief on the assedness front (look, if I can compose the word in characters, it must be a real word) after the primaries.
 Meanwhile we can all agree that at least we're being more reasonable about the Japanese than the Australians.
 Though the fact that John Foster Dulles is fine with alleged militaristic war criminals might be bad news about John Foster Dulles, as opposed to good news about the new Japan!

 "Growing Pains in the Air" The Economist has commissioned a Special Correspondent to look into how the United States spent more money than anyone thought there was in the world to produce an air fleet of pottering B-36s and unimpressive F-84s, with just a sprinkling of F-86s and the first signs of B-47s on top, and no plan at all for actually getting atom bombs to Moscow against a defensive screen of MiG-15s.
 On the bright side, the "600 mile-an-hour-class B-52" will be along in three years or so.
 The answer is machine tools.
 No-one thought to make sure that the machine tool industry could re-equip the industry to produce all these planes.
 Silly no-one!
 (Truly a motto for an election year!)
 The good news is that, while the Navy is making jet fighters too, it doesn't really have a way of using them, since its aircraft carriers are too feeble to support or catapult them.
 The other good news is that the American public doesn't seem to be taking it all very seriously.